USEPA/workshops/lessons/02_read_in_gis_data.md

 1.)
 Using `rgdal::readOGR` to read in the US Census Tiger Line Files of the state boundaries.
 Assign it to an object called `us_states`.
 2.)
 Once it is read in use `summary` to look at some of the basics and the plot the data.

-## Raster data: esri grids
+## Raster data: GeoTIFF
-Our first raster data type that we will work with are ESRI grids

-NEED TO GET NED FOR DC
+We will just show a couple of examples as reading in rasters is a bit more straightforward than vector.
+Our first example will be GeoTIFFs.

-## Raster data: ASCII
+## Raster data: ArcInfo ASCII

-## Raster data: common image formats

 ## Exercise 2.2